Skip to content

 Enum representing the type of change that occurred.

-added class-attribute
+added class-attribute instance-attribute

 added = 1